 For a lot of students, the biggest challenge in preparing for the UCAT is a shortage of practice questions.
 The official UCAT site only has a limited number of questions, which students will get through in no time.

-Medify’s Online UCAT Course has over 20,000 questions and 21 mock exams, making it the largest UCAT question bank in the world.
-It also features over 50 hours of video tutorials and full performance feedback and starts from just £35.
+Medify’s UCAT Online Course has over 20,000 questions and 24 mock exams, making it the largest UCAT question bank in the world.
+It also provides 24 full mock exams, 40+ mini-mock exams, 50+ hours of video tutorials, and performance feedback, starting from just £15.

 Have conversations about how their exam preparation is going to help them reflect on how to improve.

 Learning a little about the exam’s sections yourself can help with this.

 Having frequent quick quizzes will help improve your child’s scientific knowledge.
 This is important in preparation for Section 2 of the BMAT and will give them a way to revise aside from just books and laptops.

 Doing this together will help ensure an organised plan.
 Having a second opinion means that they will be able to see what’s realistically possible in the time available.